Guide to VeraCrypt – Safely Encrypt Files

 As in the previous two examples, we recommend leaving the program's algorithm presets as they are.

-Now, assign your system partition a secure password and confirm it by re-entering it.
-Make sure that VeraCrypt uses the US-keyboard layout, since no other keyboards are available in the pre-boot environment (directly after turning on your computer).
+Now, assign and confirm a secure password for your system partition.
+Make sure that VeraCrypt uses the US keyboard layout since no other keyboards are available in the pre-boot environment (directly after turning on your computer).
 You can continue by clicking on Next.

 Enter and confirm your system drive's new password.